id3nom/pq-async/pq-async-doc/README.md

     // do row stuff ...
 }

-// if you need to explicitly close the "data_reader"
+// if you need to explicitly close the "data_reader_t"
 // (even if it close itself on destruction) you can call "close()" reader->close();